singmak/singmak.github.io/_posts/2021-2-21-how-to-learn-aws.md

 title: How to learn AWS as a developer
 ---

-My first post in 2021.
-I started this blog back in 2020 October and I kind of forgot about it after a few posts.
-My new year resolution is that I will blog more often this year.

 This blog post is a very short overview about how to learn AWS as a developer based on my personal experience.

 You may ask: Why learn AWS if I am just a developer?
 I am just a developer.
 I am not a DevOps guy, I am not an infrastructure guy, I am not a cloud architect.
 I only want to deal with codes.